pmijar/TriviaGame/README.md

 Person deploying this code can do the following set up for the game in app.js file:

-*Allow maximum number of time is available per question by setting the variable QUESTION_TIMER_COUNT.*
+*Maximum time available per question is set using the variable QUESTION_TIMER_COUNT.*

 |Parameter| Description|
 |------------|-------------|